 - Uses Permitted, subject to Level 1 special permit as provided in Section VII-F: - a.
 Retail store or service establishment, the principal activity of which shall be the offering of goods or services at retail within the building. - b.
 Business or professional office or banks. - c.
 Salesrooms for automobiles, bicycles, boats, farm implements, and similar equipment, provided there is no outside display. - d.
-Restaurants or other places for serving food within the structure. - e.
+Restaurants or other places for serving food within the structure.
+Specifically excluded is any establishment whose principal method of operation includes sale of food and beverages in paper, plastic or other disposable containers; and where consumption of foods and beverages on the premises outside the restaurant building or within parked motor vehicles on the premises is allowed and encouraged; or where food and beverages are served directly to the customer in a motor vehicle. - e.
 Parking areas or garages for use of employees, customers, or visitors, subject to design standards in Section VII-D. - f.
 Funeral homes, mortuaries, or crematories. - g.
 Accessory buildings and uses. - h.
-Signs as provided in Section VII-E. - In addition to Level 1 special permit in accord with Section VII-F, the following uses require a Level 2 special permit from the Board of Appeals which shall be based on satisfaction that said use will not create a nuisance by virtue of noise, odor, smoke, vibration, traffic generated, or unsightliness. - a.
+Signs as provided in Section VII-E. - 2.
+In addition to Level 1 special permit in accord with Section VII-F, the following uses require a Level 2 special permit from the Board of Appeals which shall be based on satisfaction that said use will not create a nuisance by virtue of noise, odor, smoke, vibration, traffic generated, or unsightliness. - a.
 Hotels, motels, tourist homes, or lodging houses. - b.
 Passenger depots and terminals and utility structures. - c.
 Theatres, halls, bowling alleys, skating rinks, clubs and other places of amusement or assembly. - d.
 Gasoline service stations, garages, and repair shops, provided that: - (1) Repairs shall be limited to minor repairs and adjustments unless conducted in a building. - (2) There shall be no storage of motor vehicles, appliances, and equipment on the premises other than those in process of repair or awaiting delivery or required in the operation of the service stations, garages, or repair shops.